cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     :::bash
     % cd ${HOME}/ece2400/sec3/src
-    % make avg-mfile-basic-tests
+    % make avg-mfile-basic-test
     % make test
-    % ./avg-mfile-basic-tests
+    % ./avg-mfile-basic-test

-You should see the test failing in the test summary, and then see additional information about the failing test assertion when you explicitly run the test program. `avg-mfile-basic-tests` is a kind of "smoke" test which is used to test the absolute most basic functionality of an implementation.
+You should see the test failing in the test summary, and then see additional information about the failing test assertion when you explicitly run the test program. `avg-mfile-basic-test` is a kind of "smoke" test which is used to test the absolute most basic functionality of an implementation.
 We will also be doing extensive _directed testing_ and _random testing_.
 In directed testing, you explicitly use test